 In 2015-2016, the MoESCS implemented a Subprogramm on Parents’ Education and Engagement aimed at raising parents’ awareness regarding the risks related to early marriage.
 Meetings/public lectures were systematically held in regions, where facts of early marriage were often observed.
 Representatives of the MoESCS, psychologists, local police officers and social workers participated in the meetings.

-According to the Public Defender’s Special Report on Early Marriage: Challenges and Solutions PDO, school dropout due to early marriage is very common and the most alarming are the facts of school dropout prior the completion of basic education stage.
-Students married in early age have an opportunity to continue educational process or acquire education via alternative means, such as distance learning.

 Recent amendments to the Civil Code of Georgia removed all exceptions to the minimum age of marriage at 18, and the Criminal Code was amended to criminalize forced marriage.
 Starting January 1, 2017 marriage in Georgia is permitted from the age of 18 and the spouses have equal personal and property rights and bear equal responsibilities in domestic relations.

 Article 172 of the Code of Administrative Offences foresees fines for parents neglecting their children, or failing to assume their “duties to raise, educate a minor and to provide him/her with dwelling, food and other conditions necessary for normal development”.